Pharmaverse: Packages for clinical reporting workflows

 This all changed at the 2021 R in Pharma conference during Ben Straub’s (GSK) and Eli Miller’s (Atorus) presentation called “Closing the Gap: Creating an End to End R Package Toolkit for the Clinical Reporting Pipeline.”
 At the end of the talk, Eli welcomed the community to the pharmaverse.
 Borrowing ideology from the tidyverse, the pharmaverse is a new group of packages developed by various pharmaceutical companies to support open-source clinical workflows.

 The pharmaverse demonstrates the recognition of the best programming language (R) and the best model (open source) for the creation and adoption of industry-standard tools in pharma.
-Representatives across GSK, Atorus, Roche, and Janssen curate an opinionated stack of open-source R packages for end-to-end clinical reporting.
+Representatives across GSK, Atorus, Roche, Janssen, and Novo Nordisk promote the collaborative development of curated open-source R packages for clinical reporting usage in pharma.

 The pharmaverse started as a shared vision of Michael Rimler (GSK), Ross Farrugia (Roche), Mike Stackhouse (Atorus), and Sumesh Kalappurakal (Janssen) to provide the industry with a “pharma stack of open source R packages to enable clinical reporting (from CRF to eSubmission)”.
+By 2021, several pharmaceutical companies had already started releasing open-source R packages, such as Merck’s r2rtf, Atorus’ pharmaRTF and Tplyr, and Roche’s rtables.
+The inspiration of pharmaverse was the motivation that much of the work becomes redundant across companies when working on standardized clinical workflows.
 For instance, one of the most critical standards for clinical trial submission is the Analysis Data Model (ADaM).
 ADaM standards outline how to create analysis datasets and associated metadata.
 This allows a statistical programmer to generate figures, listings, and tables while ensuring traceability.
 Reviewers can assess and approve a submission more quickly.
 To address the strict standards of the Federal Drug Administration, Roche and GSK joined forces to create the ADaM in R Asset Library package, admiral.
 Admiral provides a toolbox of reusable functions and utilities with dplyr-like syntax to prep ADaM datasets.
 It can be used alongside other tidyverse packages so that programmers can build ADaMs according to their varying analysis needs.

-Other packages include NEST, a set of R packages for streamlining the generation of interactive analyses, and metacore, for using metadata within an R session.
-JnJ, Merck, and other pharmaceutical companies joined the effort in 2020 and 2021 to contribute code publicly to CRAN for packages they use internally, such as Merck’s pkglite and Roche’s rtables.
+Other packages include NEST, a set of R packages for streamlining the generation of interactive analyses, and metacore, for using dataset specification metadata within an R session.
+Janssen R&D, Merck, and other pharmaceutical companies joined the effort in 2020 and 2021 to contribute code publicly to CRAN for packages they use internally, such as Merck’s pkglite and Roche’s rtables.

 In 2021, Roche gave a workshop at R in Pharma called “Clinical Trials Data Analysis at Roche,” highlighting many of the packages contributed to the pharmaverse.
 In 2022, more packages were added to the pharmaverse, such as tfrmt, a GSK package that provides a language for defining display-related metadata.
 This package and other pharmaverse packages were featured at the rstudio::conf(2022) workshop, Clinical Reporting in R.

 While many of these packages began with a small set of developers, the pharmaverse is open to contributions.
 Over 100 developers have contributed code to the various packages.
-A package’s admission into the pharmaverse is a stamp of approval from council representatives to guide others in their clinical reporting workflows.
+A package’s admission into the pharmaverse provides an option for those looking to avoid duplicating solutions.
 The open-source spirit ensures a fair and representative voice is given across the industry, enabling:

 - More robust solutions with shared development and maintenance efforts